nkalupahana/baseline-landing/_posts/2024-01-17-mental-health.md

 Here are some of our favorite free mental health apps in different categories:

 - **Journaling: [baseline](https://getbaseline.app).** baseline is a non-profit operated journaling app designed to be an entrypoint for people who want to work on their mental health.
 If you're looking for a place to start, I highly recommend starting here.
-- **Meditataion: [Headspace](https://www.headspace.com/).** Headspace is a great app for guided meditation.
+- **Meditation: [Headspace](https://www.headspace.com/).** Headspace is a great app for guided meditation.
 It's a great way to get started with meditation, and it's completely free for students.
-- **Phone Addiction: [one sec](https://one-sec.app/).** one sec is a great app for breaking the dopamine cycle of social media apps.
+- **Phone Addiction: [one sec](https://one-sec.app/).** one sec is a powerful tool for breaking the dopamine cycle of social media apps.
 It's a great way to reduce your screen time and improve your mental health.